Aus SD-WAN provider expands global footprint with Equinix

 Fusion Broadband has expanded into Equinix to extend the company’s global footprint and enable it to offer better performance and connectivity options.

-Equinix is a digital infrastructure company operating more than 220 data centres in 26 countries on five continents.
+Equinix is a digital infrastructure company operating more than 220 data centers in 26 countries on five continents.

 As the networking requirements of global businesses become more sophisticated, Fusion Broadband states the company identified a need to leverage Equinix and offering greater WAN connectivity through direct access to a multitude of cloud providers, such as AWS, Azure, Google, IBM, Alibaba and Oracle.